 Adaptation to the environment

-Depending on the characteristics of the processes of reproduction and development of mammals, they are divided into two subclasses: First beasts and Beasts.
+Depending on the characteristics of the processes of reproduction and development, mammals are divided into two subclasses: Primordial beasts And Animals.

-Representatives of the first animals lay eggs, which then incubate ( platypus) or worn in a bag on the belly (echidna).
-Hatching cubs lick the milk that is secreted on the mother's belly.
+Representatives of the first animals lay eggs, which they then incubate ( platypus) or carried in a pouch on the belly (echidna).
+The hatched cubs lick the milk, which is released onto the mother's belly.

-Animals are divided into infraclasses Inferior, or marsupials, and Higher, or Placental.material from the site
+Animals are divided into infraclasses Inferior, or Marsupials, And Highest, or Placental.Material from the site

 Marsupials, distributed mainly in Australia, give birth to small and helpless cubs.
-They are worn by the female in a bag for several months, attached to the nipple of the mammary gland.
+They are carried by the female in a pouch for several months, attached to the nipple of the mammary gland.

 Placental

-Among the placental, a special detachment is distinguished Primates.
+Among the placentals, the order is especially distinguished Primates.
 It includes the most developed representatives of the animal world, most of which are monkeys.
-Humans are also included in this category.
+This order also includes humans.

 Role in nature

-Representatives of mammals differ from each other in their way of life, the type of food they consume, and therefore perform various functions in ecosystems.
-Herbivorous mammals are the primary consumers organic matter.
-Predatory beasts contribute to the regulation of the number of herbivorous animals.
-Many rodents and insectivorous mammals are involved in soil formation.
+Representatives of mammals differ from each other in their lifestyle, the type of food they consume, and therefore perform different functions in ecosystems.
+Herbivorous mammals are primary consumers organic matter.
+Beasts of Prey contribute to the regulation of the number of herbivorous animals.
+Many rodents and insectivorous mammals participate in soil formation.
 The passages they create in the soil contribute to its enrichment with moisture, air, organic and inorganic substances.

 Man began to domesticate mammals and birds about 15 thousand years ago.
-Probably the first domestic animal was a dog, then a goat, a sheep, and cattle were domesticated.
-The domestication of animals led to settled life, people began to engage in animal husbandry and agriculture.
+Probably the first domestic animal was the dog, then the goat, sheep, and cattle were domesticated.
+The domestication of animals led to sedentism, and people began to engage in animal husbandry and agriculture.

 Pictures (photos, drawings)